Gold Knight by Kilian Paris

 Perfume Author – Pascal Gaurin

 A magnificent collector’s edition coffret, beautifully embellished in homage to Klimt’s unique signature style and masterful use of gold leaf, to house Gold Knight.
-The elegant black glass bottle is adorned with Kilian’s signature finishes – the engraved plaque, galvanized cap, both rendered in gold and comes inside its own sculptural enameled wooden box.
+The elegant black glass bottle is adorned with Kilian’s signature finishes – the engraved plaque, galvanised cap, both rendered in gold and comes inside its own sculptural enamelled wooden box.
 Once opened, the mirrored zamac lid inside reflects the luminosity, mysterious glamour, and jewel-like quality of each bottle.

 Head Notes – Star anise, Bergamot

 Heir to a long line of cognac makers who were pioneers in luxury, Kilian decided to take up the torch of family tradition.
 Creating a new luxury brand was definitely a challenge worthy of his predecessors.

 His childhood haunts included the family cellars in Cognac.
 Before graduating from CELSA, he wrote a thesis on the semantics of scent, in search of a ‘language’ common to gods and mortals.
 Remembering the “angels’ share” as part of his heritage, he was led into the world of perfumery.
 The “angels’ share” is what the House of Hennessy calls the percentage that – inexplicably – evaporates from cognac cellars, like an offering to the gods.

 Many of Kilian’s fragrances today carry this childhood memory as they are reminiscent of the sugar in the alcohol and the wood of the cognac barrels